ononoki1/nginx-http3/README.md

 ## Use in another distribution

-Fork this repo, enable GitHub Actions, edit `Dockerfile` and change `bookworm-slim` to the one you like (e.g. `bullseye-slim`).
+Fork this repo, enable GitHub Actions, edit `Dockerfile` and change `bookworm` to the one you like (e.g. `bullseye`).
 Then wait for GitHub Actions to run.
 After it finishes, you can download from releases.

 ## Recommended NGINX config